wso2/docs-choreo-dev/en/pe-docs/docs/references/faq.md

 Choreo allows a maximum request payload size of 50 MB.

 ### Q: What source control software does Choreo support?
-Choreo now supports GitHub, Bitbucket and GitLab.
+Choreo now supports GitHub, Bitbucket, GitLab and Azure DevOps.

 ### Q: Why don't I see the undeployed builds for my component in Choreo?
 You are allowed to build your component any number of times.
 However, Choreo has a limit on retaining undeployed builds.
 For users on the free-tier, Choreo will retain **only one** undeployed build.
 For those on any other tier, Choreo will retain the **latest five** undeployed builds.